The 6 Things in a House Payment (and how to save money)

 Example

-An extra $100 each month in this example saves an extra $55,758.08 in loan interest.
+An extra $100 every month saves an extra $55,758.08 in loan interest over the long run.

 And pays off the home loan 36 months early (3 years early).